rbiggs/chocolatechip-ui/README.markdown

 Pleases visit [ChocolateChip-UI's Website](http://chocolatechip-ui.com) to access tutorials and documentation on how to best utilize it for your purposes.
 The download here also provides you with snippets and examples to help you get going right away.

+## ChocolateChip-UI with Zepto

+In order to work properly with Zepto, you need to create a custom build with the data module that reproduces jQuery's data method, otherwise scrollpanels and other controls will not be able to store and retrieve data properly.
+The default build of Zepto only has an HTML5 data method that will not be able to store objects.
+See [Zepto: Building](https://github.com/madrobby/zepto) for more details about custom builds.

 ## Building a Custom Version

 ChocolateChip-UI now has a Python build script which you can use to create a customized project.
 It consists of two files: build.py and config.py.
 You run it in the terminal from the build file's position in the ChocolateChip directory.
 First open config.py in your text editor and change the configuration to suit your purposes.
 Then drap and drop the build.py file to the terminal app and hit return.
 It will parse the config.py file and build you a project based on that.
 You can configure  a path for the build, a project name, which OS to support, which JavaScript library to use, when to include an images directory and whether to include icons and which ones.
 If you set the flag 'minified' to True, the build script will produce a project with minified files for you.
 Now that ChocolateChip-UI supports so many options, using the build script will simplify creating a target project based on your needs.